brad-sf/tool-build-start-kit/README.md

 Gulp - https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md

 ## To set up:
+Clone this repo and delete the `.git` folder.
+Create a new stash repo and upload.

 During build only phase we can run `vagrant up` from root directory to boot up a vagrant dev box for building, `http://localhost:8080`.

 Run `npm install` (or `sudo npm install`) from `Project.Web/build-source` to install locally the required packages.
 Note these are not to be tracked in SCM.